varnish/varnish-wiki/source/index.rst

 - As an Edge authentication and authorization mechanism
 - For HTTP routing
 - For hotlinking protection
-- As a DDoS Attack Defender
+- As a DDoS attack defender
 - and more.

 Varnish is currently used by high-profile, high-traffic sites such as Facebook,